foundersandcoders/old-coursebook/patterns/week1/gitcommandREADME.md

 ```

 ####Commit

-The 'commit' commands takes all the files that you've added to the staging area, and commits them to the local Repository.
+The 'commit' commands takes all the files that you've added to the staging area, and commits them to the local repository.
 They are not yet in your remote repository (at github.com).
 ```
 git commit -m "Your commit message"
 ```